Posted on 07/08/14 @ 03:07 AM (updated 09/09/14

-- You can play this campaign with "FAST" speed to skip dialogues and cutscenes faster.
-In addition you can finish this campaign with a shorter time period in "FAST" speed. ( But I suggest players playing this campaign with "NORMAL" speed except dialog parts. )
+- You can play this campaign with "Fast" speed to skip dialogues and cutscenes faster.
+In addition you can finish this campaign with a shorter time period with "Fast" speed.
+(But I suggest players playing this campaign with "Normal" speed except long dialogue and cutscene moments.)

 * I can adapt this campaign to HD or User Patch versions by updating this campaign if this situation causes serious problems.